randlab/s2Dcd/README.md

 Have a look at [this
 link](examples/01_Strebelle/s2Dcd_run-ex01.ipynb) for a commented Jupyter notebook.
-You can also find the same file as Python script in the `examples` folder.
+You can also find the same file as Python script in the `examples/01_Strebelle` folder.